 We thank you for supporting your child’s reading, and helping them to take care of, and bring their books to school.

 The curriculum states that ‘All children should be taught phonics systematically’.
-At Hesleden Primary, in Early Years and KS1, we provide this through a programme called Read Write Inc. by Ruth Miskin.
+At Hesleden Primary, in Early Years and KS1, we provide this through Read Write Inc. by Ruth Miskin.
 Our phonics programme begins in nursery and is carried on throughout school, as part of our wider spelling programme.
 We aim to make phonics engaging and infectious so children are excited about reading and continue to be throughout their lives.

 Phonics begins in nursery, with listening to and experimenting with sounds.
 In the second half of the autumn term some children in nursery will begin to learn their basic letter sounds (set 1) but this is at the discretion of the teacher and only if the child is ready.

 In reception, children continue to develop their phonics and letter formation (sets 1-3) with learning more complex sounds (digraphs and trigraphs).
 By using interactive games (including Lexia), apps and lots of repetition, they become more confident to read (blend) and write down (segment) their ideas.
-They write words that are phonetically plausible and spell most of the High frequency words (I, the, no, go, and) correctly.
+They write words that are phonetically plausible and spell most of the high frequency words (I, the, no, go, and) correctly.
 At the end of Reception, most children are confident to write simple sentences and understand the books they read.

 Read Write Inc. continues into Class 2 (Y1 & 2) while children continue to add to their existing phonetic knowledge (set 3) building their confidence in reading comprehension and writing.
 We want our children at Hesleden Primary to be inspired by books so by the time children enter KS2 they should be confident readers who can talk about what they’ve read and answer questions thoughtfully.